RobertDaleSmith/USBRetro/PCEMouse/Assembly_KB2040.md

 ### Compilation

-This was built using Pico-SDK version 1.3.0, which may not be the newest version when you read this.
+This was updated to use Pico-SDK version 1.4.0, which may not be the newest version when you read this.
-I needed a special header file for the KB2040 board, as it was released later than SDK 1.3.0.
+The special header file for the KB2040 board is no longer needed (as of SDK 1.3.1).

 pico_sdk_import.cmake is from the SDK, but is required by CMake (and thus replicated here)